Astron/Astron/doc/protocol/12-stateserver.md

 > - An airecv field will be sent to the object's AI channel.
 > - An ownrecv field will be sent to the owning-client's channel.
 > - A broadcast field will be sent to the location-channel (parent_id<<32)|zone_id).
-> The delete-notifications's sender is equal to the original message's sender.
+> The broadcast's "sender" is set to the original message's sender.
 >
 > In DELETE_FIELDS, there are multiple field deletes in one message, which will
 > be processed as an atomic operation.